RajPathare/Plus-One/README.md

 # Plus One
 Plus One is an infinite platform runner where the player has to avoid all the obstacles coming in and try to score higher.
-You can download the game here //Link to be provided soon//
+You can download the game here
+### Link to be provided soon

 ## Demo
 <a href="https://imgflip.com/gif/2s2sz3"><img src="https://i.imgflip.com/2s2sz3.gif" title="made at imgflip.com"/></a>